isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution298.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Automated Dough Filler/Depositor

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Food Manufacturing for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-- Equipment must be able to offer several options of hoppers with different volumes.
-- Equipment must allow company to be able to change desired dough weight.
+General Food Manufacturing Equipment

 ### Contact Information
 N.A.